Tseegi-N/Ghost-Work-Guide/README.md

 &nbsp;- Community resources (Reddit threads, Discords, YouTubers)

 &nbsp;- Transparency tactics to help you earn more, waste less time

+These information is divided into [explanation/reasoning](https://github.com/Tseegi-N/Ghost-Work-Guide/blob/main/what_is_ghostwork.md) of ghost work and this guide, [advocacy and awareness](https://github.com/Tseegi-N/Ghost-Work-Guide/blob/main/awareness_advocacy.md), methods to [start with ghostwork](https://github.com/Tseegi-N/Ghost-Work-Guide/blob/main/how_to_start.md), simple [tactics to follow](https://github.com/Tseegi-N/Ghost-Work-Guide/blob/main/simple_tactics.md), and platform specific (currently covering Amazon Mechanical Turk or AMT, Prolific, and Outlier) markdown files.

 **5. Who is it for?**